unbit/uwsgi-docs/Options.rst

 ``parser``: uwsgi_opt_http_to_https

-add an http router/server on the specified address and redirect all of the requests to https
+``help``: add an http router/server on the specified address and redirect all of the requests to https

 http-processes
 **************